AlloyCI/alloy-runner/docs/commands/README.md

 Verifying runner... is alive                        runner=32773c0f
 ```

-To delete the old and removed from GitLab runners, execute the following
+To delete the old and removed from AlloyCI runners, execute the following
 command.

 >**Warning:**